 Dr. Mafi was chosen as a 2015 Orange County Hispanic Woman of the Year for education by the League of United Latin American Citizens (LULAC), Santa Ana Council #147 and received the 2010 Madrina Award of the UCLA Latino Alumni Association.
 She also serves on the Board of Directors for CORE, a nonprofit organization that is comprised of California’s largest school districts and is committed to improving student achievement.
 Prior to joining the Garden Grove Unified School District as a principal, Dr. Mafi held administrative positions as an assistant principal, district coordinator, and curriculum writer as well as a teacher at various levels.
 She earned her master’s and doctorate in education at the University of Southern California, where she served as Executive Director of the Ed.D. program and continues as adjunct faculty.

-She and her husband, Eugene, a high school teacher, are the proud parents of three children; two are adults and their third child is a Kindergarten student who has Trisomy 18/Edwards Syndrome.
+She and her husband, Eugene, a high school teacher, are parents of three children; two are adults and their third child is a Kindergarten student who has Trisomy 18/Edwards Syndrome.